proggy/h5obj/README.md

 h5obj
 =====

-Store any Python object in HDF5 files using serialization.
+Store native Python objects in HDF5 files using strings in json format.
 Defines wrappers for h5py.File and h5py.Group.

 Copyright notice
 ----------------

-Copyright (C) 2013-2014 Daniel Jung.
+Copyright (C) 2013-2023 Daniel Jung
-Contact: djungbremen@gmail.com
+Contact: proggy-contact@mailbox.org

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free